 The staff of Germantown Methodist Church love God and love you, and we are here to serve and help you in anyway we can to help you Build a Christ Connection.

-Gary came to Germantown UMC in July 2011, and has been a United Methodist pastor for 30 years.
-Gary shares his gifts of leadership, preaching, and faith in helping the church serve God’s purpose in our community and the world.
+Gary came in July 2011, and has been a Methodist pastor since 1987 in Ohio and Georgia.
+Gary shares his gifts of leadership, preaching, and teaching in helping the church serve God’s purpose in our community and the world.

-His outside activities include being very involved in the Greater Dayton Emmaus Community, where he is a Community Spiritual Director and serves on the Board.
+Gary’s outside activities include serving as a Community Spiritual Director for the Greater Dayton Emmaus Community.
 He is the Director of the Mountaineer Christian Ashram.
-He is a member of the Faith-Based subcommittee with the Valley View Drug-Free Coalition.
-He is also a member of Dayton Pilots’ Club and serves on its Board of Trustees as the Secretary and Membership/Safety Officer.
+He serves on the Board of Ordained Ministry for the Allegheny West Conference of the Global Methodist Church.
+He is also a member of Dayton Pilots’ Club and serves on its Board of Trustees as Treasurer.

 He is passionate about helping people growing in the relationship with God, and reaching out to people who are far from Him.